 - One elevator in Holbrook that accesses level G, B, 1 (main level of campus), and 2.
-However, level G is not accessible by itself. - Holbrook elevator may be used by those who park in the outer lot to access to main level of PSR campus

-- To access elevator in Holbrook outside business days/hours, contact Housing Director (housing@psr.edu) - Three Ramps to Holbrook - -West entrance - -South entrance to the Bade Museum/Doug Adams Gallery - -Outer parking lot to "B" level of Holbrook - Wheelchair door activation switch at west entrance - One accessible unisex restroom by elevator on level 1
+However, level G is only accessible through the east walkway entrance to the building (usually locked). - Holbrook elevator may be used by those who park in the outer lot to access to main level of PSR campus - To access elevator in Holbrook outside business days/hours, contact Housing Director (housing@psr.edu) - Three Ramps to Holbrook - -West entrance - -South entrance to the Bade Museum/Doug Adams Gallery - -Outer parking lot to "B" level of Holbrook - Wheelchair door activation switch at west entrance - One accessible unisex restroom by elevator on level 1